Explicit estimates in the Bramson-Kalikow model: Notation, definitions and main results

-Finally, to prove that Theorem \ref{theo:BK} is tight, we need a criterium for uniqueness with a comparable condition on the paramters.
-Straightforward but tedious calculations show that known criteria for uniqueness \citep{johansson/oberg/pollicott/2012, fernandez/maillard/2005} don't give such conditions and, therefore, the explicit computation of parameters that give a sharp transition from uniqueness to non-uniqueness regime for the BK model is still an open problem.
+To prove that our result is tight, we need a criterion for uniqueness of $p$-measures with conditions on the parameters comparable to Theorem \ref{theo:BK}.
+Known criteria for uniqueness \citep{johansson/oberg/pollicott/2012, fernandez/maillard/2005} don't give such conditions.
+Therefore, the existence of a sharp transition from uniqueness to non-uniqueness regime for the BK model still remains an interesting open problem. \\